 Timings: Open 24 Hours

 10. Teatro Dal Verme

-An ideal place to visit in Milan during night is the famous theatre Teatro Dal Verme.
+An ideal place to visit in Milan during the night is the famous theatre Teatro Dal Verme.
 Giuseppe Pestagalli was the pioneer behind the construction of Teatro Dal Verme.
 It is the primary venue for organizing plays, live concerts, and brilliant music.
 Moreover, exhibitions and conference meetings are also held annually at this prestigious venue.